aquarium and pond answers, information, articles, resources

 SEXING FISH; The differences between males and females (if any).

-Updated 1/12/13
+Updated 1/22/19

-I would also like to point out that although some articles here at Aquarium Answers are intended to be more in depth, this article is intended to just cover the basics and advanced aquarists will need to seek further information elsewhere.
-I provide several links to other sites and articles for more expanded information, please check them out as well.
+I would also like to point out that although some articles here at Aquarium Answers are intended to be more in depth, THIS ARTICLE is intended to just cover the BASICS and advanced aquarists will need to seek further information elsewhere.

 Although information about the breeding of fish is not the main intention of this article, I will provide a few basic factors to consider for many fish developing into a breeding condition (where by "sexing" of the fish is more likely to be successful too).